Skip to content

 ValueError

-If an unsupported aggregation type is provided.
+If an unsupported aggregation_type or interval is provided.

 Example